wp-plugins/sellfire-affiliate-store-builder/readme.txt

 =How much does the plug in cost=
 The WordPress plug in is free and licensed as open source software.
 If you are a developer, feel free to modify, extend and redistribute it.
 For the plugin to work, it must be linked to a SellFire account.
 You can sign up for SellFire for free at sellfire.com

-== Installation ==
-This section describes how to install the plugin and get it working.

-e.g.

-1. Unzip the zip archive to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Add your SellFire Account API Key

-== Frequently Asked Questions ==

-= A question that someone might have =

-An answer to that question.

-= What about foo bar? =

-Answer to foo bar dilemma.

 == Screenshots ==